Primary Navigation Mobile

 Overview

-It has more interior space and boot room than many of its rivals too, and fits four adults comfortably.
+It has more interior space and room in the boot than many of its rivals and fits four adults comfortably.
 Buyers are well catered for in terms of engines, assuming they only want petrol.
-1.0-litre three-cylinder units are available in a choice of 80, 95 and 115hp forms.
+A 1.0-litre three-cylinder unit is available in a choice of 95 and 115hp forms.

 A familiar set of trim levels make up the Ibiza range.
 The line-up starts off with SE, moving up to SE Edition, SE Technology, FR Edition, FR Sport, Xcellence and even more luxurious Xcellence Lux at the top of the range.

-Standard equipment levels are generous – even the entry-level SE comes with LED headlights, Bluetooth, Apple CarPlay/Android Auto connectivity and the SEAT Connect package, with remote locking/unlocking access to your car through your smartphone as well as online servicing through the system.
+Standard equipment levels were solid when the car was last updated in 2021 but are beginning to fall behind rivals.
+The entry-level SE comes with LED headlights, Bluetooth, Apple CarPlay/Android Auto connectivity and the SEAT Connect package, with remote locking/unlocking access to your car through your smartphone as well as online servicing through the system.
+All useful features but verging on barren in the face of newer rivals.
+It’s not until you get right to the top of the range that you get things like a reversing camera, keyless go and adaptive cruise control.

-Over the next few pages you’ll read all you need to know about the SEAT Ibiza, including how practical it is, what it’s like to drive, how much it costs to run, and how it compares with its rivals.
+Over the next few pages, you’ll read all you need to know about the SEAT Ibiza, including how practical it is, what it’s like to drive, how much it costs to run, and how it compares with its rivals.
 Then in the verdict we’ll say whether you should pick one or not.
+If you’d like to know how we review cars, click here to read our how we test page.